bafnetwork/web3ttt/content/teacher-training-track/lesson-plan.md

 Each session will begin with a review of the material and exercises and a demonstration of any steps included.

-### Deep-dive presentations
+### Topical micro-presentations

-A selection of students will deliver their in-depth presentations on a specific subject of their choosing.
+A selection of students will deliver their deep-dive presentations on a specific subject of their choosing.

 ### Project update